-- Please Note: Raw or roasted pecans can be substituted for cripsy nuts if you are short on time.
-But my recommendation is to properly prepare the nuts by soaking and drying ahead of time.
+Note: Raw or roasted pecans can be substituted for crispy nuts if you are short on time, but my recommendation is to properly prepare them by soaking and drying ahead of time.

-- The next day drain the nuts and rinse them well.
+The next day drain the nuts and rinse them well.
 Spread the nuts on a baking sheet and dry them in the lowest oven temperature setting available.
-I have a 3 hour warm cycle on my oven that is about 140°F. It takes 3-4 cycles to completely dry the nuts.
-If the lowest temperature on your oven is 175°F then watch and turn the nuts often for 6-8 hours or until completely dry.
+I have a 3-hour warm cycle on my oven that is about 140°F. It takes three to four cycles to completely dry the nuts.
+If the lowest temperature on your oven is 175°F then watch closely and turn the nuts often for 6 to 8 hours or until completely dry.
 The nuts can also be dried gently in a food dehydrator.

 For the Cookie Dough

-- Place the nuts, almond flour, coconut flour, coconut sugar and baking powder in your food processor.
-ONLY add salt (1/2 t) if the nuts were NOT soaked or salted.
+Place the nuts, almond flour, coconut flour, coconut sugar, and baking powder in your food processor.
+ONLY add salt (1/2 teaspoon) if the nuts were NOT soaked or salted.

 Baking the Cookies

-- Unroll the dough and cut it into (24) 1/2 inch coins.
+Unroll the dough and cut it into twenty-four 1/2-inch coins.
 Evenly place 12 coins of dough on each cookie sheet.

-- Bake the cookies one sheet at a time in the center of the oven for 13-15 minutes.
+Bake the cookies one sheet at a time in the center of the oven for 13 to 15 minutes.
 14 minutes was perfect for my oven.

 For Ice Cream Sandwiches

-- Cut the cookie dough thinner, into 1/4 inch coins before baking.
-Cut 2 coins per sandwich.
-If you want to make 12 ice cream sandwichs cut 24 coins.
-Bake them 10-12 minutes instead of the full 14 minutes.
+Cut the cookie dough thinner, into 1/4-inch coins before baking.
+Cut two coins per sandwich.
+If you want to make 12 ice cream sandwiches cut 24 coins.
+Bake them 10 to 12 minutes instead of the full 14 minutes.

-- Once the cookies are cool, add a 2 ounce scoop of ice cream to the underside of one cookie and top it with a second cookie.
+Once the cookies are cool, add a 2-ounce scoop of ice cream to the underside of one cookie and top it with a second cookie.
 Smoosh the cookies together just until the ice cream bulges from the sides.
-Place the sanwiches into a feezer safe container and freeze the sanwiches until you are ready to serve them!
+Place the sandwiches into a freezer-safe container and freeze the sandwiches until you are ready to serve them!